Imperial (Vollmann book)

 Imperial is a 2009 study of California's Imperial Valley and Imperial County by American author William T. Vollmann.
-The product of over a decade's research, the 1,344-page published text is Vollmann's longest single-volume work.
+The 1,344-page work is the product of over a decade's research about the area.
 The book is divided into thirteen sections and explores the history, economics and geography of the region from 13,000 B.C. to the present day, with a particular focus on the border with Mexico.

 Vollmann has called Imperial "my Moby-Dick".
 The book was a finalist for the 2009 National Book Critics Circle Award for general nonfiction.